lalaithion/MonadPaper/monads.md

     def unwrap(self):
         if self._failed:
-            raise OptionException('This Option has no value')
+            raise Exception('This Option has no value')
         else:
             return self._value